DragonSenses/blog-site/README.md

     text-xl md:text-2xl
     ```
   9. If a div is taking up too much space, check it and every element within it if they have either `padding` or `margin`, and update those accordingly.
+  10. When making a navbar in the header, make sure to modify elements when on small displays. e.g.,
+  make hidden menu-items but replace with a button to show.
+And treat items as block-level elements
+  on small displays but inline elements on larger displays.